LavanyaTulsian/data-structures-and-algorithms/readme.md

 # Data Structures & Algorithms Practice

-This repository contains my structured practice of data structures and algorithms using Python.
+This repository contains problems solved on data structures and algorithms using Python.

 - Language: Python
-- Focus: General Problem solving and interview preparation
+- Focus: Improving DSA and problem solving approach
 - Organized by data structure
 - Each file contains brute force and optimized solution (when applicable)
 - Time and space complexity mentioned inside files